Waker Slaper Dromer (Watcher, Sleeper, Dreamer)

 More information: WaterLANDS Artistic Engagement Residency & WaterLANDS

-Satellite image of the salt marshes on the border between The Netherlands (left) and Germany (Right), credit Google.
+Satellite image of the salt marshes and polders on the border between The Netherlands (left) and Germany (Right), credit Google.

 Building pit under construction in the dyke to create a controlled sea water inflow for the Twin Dyke, photo M. Dijkman.